lauraerinmann/cs-tools/vagrant/README.md

     node1: SSH username: vagrant
     node1: SSH auth method: private key
 ```

+* Mac or Linux users, please type `vagrant ssh node1`, for example, to access `node1`.

 Note that while it's tempting to use `VirtualBox` GUI to get into the nodes, we do not recommend this approach.
 Instead rely solely on your `putty.exe` or `ssh` application.